nlharms414/stat218-slides/README.md

 A big part of making materials accessible lies in the underlying code.
 Good coding allows devices like screen readers and other assistive technologies to be effective.
 Thus, creating accessible web-based materials for the Statistics Department was the main focus of this project.

 Ultimately, this project resulted in HTML-based slides for the Stat 218 class at UNL.
+Each slide deck was created in a Quarto markdown file that renders to a Reveal.js presentation.
 A website containing all slide decks was generated that students can easily access.

 ## Create your own slides website!